faceless2/json/README.md

   Buffers, with the extension type stored as a tag from 0..255.
 Like CBOR, duplicate keys encountered during read will throw an IOException.

-* It's possible (since v4) to read and write indefinitely large strings and buffers - the [JsonReadOptions.Filter](https://faceless2.github.io/json/docs/api/com/bfo/json/JsonReadOptions.Filter.html) class can be used to divert content away to a File, for example.
+* It's possible (since 1.4) to read and write indefinitely large strings and buffers - the [JsonReadOptions.Filter](https://faceless2.github.io/json/docs/api/com/bfo/json/JsonReadOptions.Filter.html) class can be used to divert content away to a File, for example.
 The use of intermediate buffers has been kept to an absolute minimum.

+* Reading Json/CBOR/Msgpack (since 2.0) is block based, to allow reading from packet-based APIs like `java.nio.channels.Selector` or Netty.

 ## Examples
 ```java